In concept and strategy, technique of attack and counter attack can flow one into another indefinitely and with unlimited response and application.

-Mastering the above concepts are key to the practice and application of technique in attack and defense, reminding one to be sharp mentally and physically at all times and under any circumstance.
+Mastering the above concepts are key to the practice and application of technique, allowing one to be sharp mentally and physically at all times and under any circumstance.

 Understanding the relationship of partner practice and the practice and mastery of ukemi (falling) are mandatory for safety and refining one's technique.

-The concept and physical application of irimi (entering), awase (blending) and kimusubi (matching) must be practiced mindfully with kimochi (Osensei's feeling) and timing of kokyu (breath).
+The concept and physical application of irimi (entering), awase (blending) and kimusubi (matching) must be practiced mindfully with timing of kokyu (breath).

-In addition to attending regular Aikido classes, it is highly recommended that all members develop and maintain a daily exercise routine including range of motion, cardio and core work for overall health and well being.
+In addition to attending regular classes, it is highly recommended that all members develop and maintain a daily exercise routine for overall health and well being.

 Good health is to be considered one's most important asset and proper nutrition mandatory to maintain mental and physical fitness and the key to healing injury and illness efficiently.

-Bukiwaza is the practice and application of armed technique and the key that opens the path to understanding the unarmed technique of Aikido taijutsu.
+Aikiken and Aikijo practice the application of armed technique and the key that opens the path to understanding the unarmed technique of Aikitaijutsu.

-As bukiwaza is learned, practiced and skill developed, the feeling and application of technique becomes non-different and flows weapon to weapon, armed to unarmed or hand to hand.
+As weapons application is practiced and skill developed, the feeling and application of technique becomes non-different and flows weapon to weapon, armed to unarmed or hand to hand.